 a) acknowledging people more positively and

-b) finding new ways to approach long-standing issues.
+b) finding new ways to approach long-standing problems.

 Ask a few tough questions of yourself as a first port of call: